4 Runner (album)

-4 Runner is the self-titled debut studio album by American country music group 4 Runner, released on May 9, 1995 on the Nashville division of Polydor Records.
+4 Runner is the debut studio album by American country music group 4 Runner, released on May 9, 1995 on the Nashville division of Polydor Records.
 It produced the singles "Cain's Blood", "A Heart with 4 Wheel Drive", "Home Alone", and "Ripples", all of which charted on the Billboard Hot Country Singles & Tracks (now Hot Country Songs charts.
 Of these four singles, "Cain's Blood" was the only one to chart within the Top 40, peaking at #26.

 Critical reception

 Brian Wahlert of Country Standard Time criticized some of the songs on 4 Runner for "cop[ying] the worst pop elements" of The Oak Ridge Boys, but said that the presence of bass singer Jim Chapman gave the material a "fresh sound."
 His review praised "Cain's Blood" and "A Heart with 4 Wheel Drive" as the strongest tracks.
 Entertainment Weekly critic Alanna Nash gave the album a B-minus rating.
 In her review, she said that "they can be as hokey as the Oaks, but unlike the Statlers, they're sentimental without being mawkish."